caproto/caproto/doc/source/basics.rst

     *Command*.
 "Event" is an overloaded term in Channel Access, so we're going our own way here.

 Set up the socket, exactly as above.
-Additionally, import :mod:`caproto` and make a :class:`caproto.Broadcaster`.
+Import :mod:`caproto` and make a :class:`caproto.Broadcaster`.

 .. ipython:: python